RequestNetwork/docs.request.network/docs/guides/handling-encryption-with-the-js-library.md

 Manipulating private keys must be done with care.
 Losing them can lead to a loss of data, privacy or non-repudiation safety!
 {% endhint %}

 A request can be encrypted in order to make its details private to selected stakeholders.
 In this guide, we won't explain how encryption is managed under the hood.
-We will mention encryption or decryption of requests with payers' and payee's keys, wherein the reality, we use an intermediate symmetric key.
-See more details on [github](https://github.com/RequestNetwork/requestNetwork/blob/master/packages/transaction-manager/specs/encryption.md)
+We will mention encryption or decryption of requests with payers and payees keys.
+Although in practice, we will use an intermediate symmetric key.
+See more details on [github](https://github.com/RequestNetwork/requestNetwork/blob/master/packages/transaction-manager/specs/encryption.md).

 The transaction layer manages the encryption, [see more details on the Request Protocol section](../introduction-to-the-request-protocol/transaction.md).

 To manipulate encrypted requests you need a Decryption Provider, e.g.:

 * Ethereum Private Key Decryption Provider (provided by Request for illustration), using the private keys directly. _This provider manipulates private keys clearly, which is not entirely secure.
 Please consider creating your own; see below._
-* A browser extension is under development.

 You can also create your decryption provider following the [specification](https://github.com/RequestNetwork/requestNetwork/blob/master/packages/transaction-manager/specs/decryption-provider.md).
-Feel free to contact us for any help or any idea about it: **Join our Discord** [**here**](https://request.network/discord)
+Feel free to contact us for any help or any idea about it: [**Join our Discord here**](https://request.network/discord)

 ### Create an encrypted request

-Ethereum Private Key Decryption Provider (see on [github](https://github.com/RequestNetwork/requestNetwork/tree/development/packages/epk-decryption))
+Ethereum Private Key Decryption Provider (see on [github](https://github.com/RequestNetwork/requestNetwork/tree/master/packages/epk-decryption))

 ```typescript
 import EPKDecryptionProvider from '@requestnetwork/epk-decryption';